David-Else/developer-workstation-setup-script/README.md

    default.clock.allowed-rates = [ 44100 48000 88200 96000 176400 192000 ]
    ```

+   You can confirm it worked with `pw-metadata -n settings`.

     > More info can be found at: [docs.pipewire.org configuration-file-pipewireconf](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-PipeWire#configuration-file-pipewireconf)

 5. Create a user config file for your PipeWire JACK settings by running the following commands: